Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 1. Explore Manuel Antonio National Park

 The crown jewel of Manuel Antonio is Manuel Antonio National Park.
 Book a walking and wildlife tour to spot monkeys, sloths, and iguanas, then spend the rest of the day lounging on Manuel Antonio Beach.
+This national park is one of the most famous attractions in Manuel Antonio and a must-see for anyone who visits Costa Rica.
 Trust us, it’s worth the day pass.
 The park is also an Instagrammer’s dream, with endless opportunities for jungle selfies and wildlife shots.
-The park’s trails are well-maintained, and the views from the Cathedral Point Trail are absolutely breathtaking.
+The park’s trails are well-maintained, and the views from the Cathedral Point Trail are breathtaking.s from the Cathedral Point Trail are absolutely breathtaking.

 Tips:

-• Plan to Arrive Early! — The line at the entrance gets long, and fills up fast.
-It’s important to schedule arriving as early as possible to opening.
-After 9:30/10:00am, the line can get quite long and the park busy, making it difficult to get in to enjoy.
-The park opens promptly at 7am and closes at 4pm.
+Plan to Arrive Early! — The line at the entrance gets long and fills up fast.
+It’s important to schedule arrival as early as possible to open.
+After 9:30/10:00 am, the line can get quite long and the park can be busy, making it difficult to get in to enjoy.
+The park opens promptly at 7 am and closes at 4 pm.

-• Book a Tour — If you’re as interested in seeing the wildlife as we were, it’s totally worth booking a tour to spot the many species that inhabit Manuel Antonio.
-It’s amazing the variety of animals you can see within such a short period of time!
-You ca also take a night tour to experience a different side of the jungle.
+Book a Tour — If you’re as interested in seeing the wildlife as we were, it’s totally worth booking a tour to spot the many species that inhabit Manuel Antonio.
+The park’s expert guides can provide you with insider knowledge on Manuel Antonio adventures that you wouldn’t find on your own.
+It’s amazing the variety of animals you can see within such a short period!
+You can also take a night tour to experience a different side of the jungle.

 2. Kayak Through the Mangroves

 For a more active adventure, sign up for a kayaking tour through the mangroves.
 It’s a great way to explore the area, get some killer photos, and burn off those falafel calories.
 The calm waters and lush surroundings make it a peaceful yet exciting experience.
-Just off the coast of Manuel Antonio National Park lies thousands of acres of protected forest, overflowing with diverse wildlife.
+Kayaking through the mangroves is one of the most fun things to do in Manuel Antonio for nature lovers, offering a perfect combination of adventure and wildlife spotting.
+Just off the coast of Manuel Antonio National Park lie thousands of acres of protected forest, overflowing with diverse wildlife.
 As you paddle through endless shaded mangrove waterways, your naturalist guide shares great pieces of information and insights about the area’s rich biodiversity.

 Important: